George Fennell Robson: Works

 Robson's drawings, besides those of the Scottish highlands and of English cities, included views of the English lakes and Lake Killarney, Hastings, the Isle of Wight, and other places, mainly in Berkshire and Somerset.
 Of the ‘Picturesque Views of the Cities of England,’ published by John Britton in 1828, 32 are by Robson.
 That year he bought a drawing, by Joshua Cristall, from A Midsummer Night's Dream, cut out the groups, laid them down on separate sheets of paper, and got other artists, including George Barret the younger, to paint backgrounds to them.
 He exhibited two of these "compositions" as the joint work of Cristall and Barret; and offended Cristall.

-From 1829 to 1833 Robson worked with Robert Hills, the animal painter.
-His main talent was for the treatment of mountain scenery under broad effects of light and shade.
+From 1829 to 1833 Robson worked with Robert Hills, the animal painter, who did the figures and animals.

+There are good collections in the Aberdeen Art Gallery and Victoria and Albert Museum, and the Ashmolean Museum and other UK museums have examples.
+In the US the Yale Center for British Art and National Gallery of Art have examples.